lesspass/blog/_posts/2016-10-19-how-does-it-work.md

 LessPass is different from other password managers that you can find on the Internet because:

-- It does not save your passwords in a database ;
+- It can operate completely offline and without a database ;
 - It does not need to sync your devices ;
 - It is open source (source code can be audited).